cl-unix-cybernetics/cl-unix-cybernetics/README.md

 Security design
 ---------------

-You should only allow Adams what you would allow your system operators :
+You should only allow what you would allow your system operators :
   - a shell accessible through SSH using a public key
   - apropriate sudo permissions

 All commands issued to the remote hosts can be logged.

-Adams does not grant the hosts access to its workstation while it works.
+Does not grant the hosts access to its workstation while it works.
-Adams does not grant access to data belonging to any host.
+Does not grant access to data belonging to any host.
-Adams does not send any data that is not of direct concern to the host.
+Does not send any data that is not of direct concern to the host.
-In short, all UNIX permissions are respected, Adams is a regular UNIX user.
+In short, all UNIX permissions are respected.

 Usage